njtung/njtung.github.io/_pages/about.md

 I am a PhD student at Stanford University.

-My research interests are probabilistic, arithmetic, and extremal combinatorics, especially random thresholds and regularity methods.
+My research interests are probabilistic, arithmetic, and extremal combinatorics, especially random thresholds, quasirandomness, and homomorphism inequalities.
 Some of my favorite tools are concentration of measure, Fourier analysis, and ergodic theory.
 I want to learn more about computational complexity.

 <!-- Some things I want to learn more about are ergodic theory and computational complexity. -->